Bluzzi/Bluzzi/README.md

 |            |                       | Testing Library   |            |               |
 |            |                       | Storybook         |            |               |

-# 🛠️ What am I working on ?
-Currently, I work at Essential Tooth Box as a freelancer.
-I also work on open source projects of a developer community: [Royaume](https://github.com/Virtual-Royaume).

 # 📬 Contact
 - [Portfolio](https://camilledugas.me)
 - [LinkedIn](https://www.linkedin.com/in/camille-dugas)